 Next up was a lot of work, from creating a multilingual, yet aesthetically pleasing shop hoarding, to the posters for the interiors, as well as flyers, business cards, etc.

-As I started working on this assignment, I realised, gyms aren’t so bad afterall.
+As we started working on this assignment, I realised, gyms aren’t so bad afterall.
 And although I still stay away from machine training, I did become a fitness person.
 I took up yoga 🙂 Let me know what you think of the M5 fitness branding in comments below!